 It is only if your child is not returned to you at the first Permanency Hearing that additional Permanency Hearings may be scheduled.
-This is basically the judge buying you time in order to get your act together and provide your child the safe environment that is needed and to complete whatever steps in the service plan that you have not.
+This is basically the judge buying you time in order to get your act together and provide your child with the safe environment that is needed and to complete whatever steps in the service plan that you have not.

 Is placement with a relative on a permanent basis now in your child’s best interests?
 What about putting your child up for adoption?
 These are all possible revisions to the service plan that a judge can order at any subsequent permanency hearing.